#454: Data Pipelines with Dagster Transcript

 46:10 Don't just use a dictionary or something, right?

-46:12 Yeah, it's great for reading a CSV, zip files, tar files, Parquet, partition Parquet files,
+46:12 It's great for reading a CSV, zip files, tar files, Parquets, partition Parquet files, all that stuff that usually was really annoying to do and operate on.

-46:24 It's got a great CLI too.
+46:24 It's got a great CLI, too.

-46:25 So before you go out and like program your entire pipeline, you just run DuckDB and you
+46:25 So before you go and program your entire pipeline, you just run DuckDB and you start writing SQL against CSV files and all this stuff to really understand your data and just really see how quick it is.

-46:43 millions of rows and I was joining them together and doing massive group buys and it was done
+46:37 I used it on a bird data set that I had as an example project and there was millions of rows and I was joining them together and doing massive group buys and it was done in like seconds.

 46:48 And it's just hard for me to believe that it was even correct because it was so quick.